moby/moby/integration-cli/testing-windows-docker-client.md

-page_title: Set up a Windows server for client testing
-page_description: How to set up a server to test Docker Windows client
-page_keywords: development, inception, container, image Dockerfile, dependencies, Go, artifacts, windows

 # Building and testing the Windows Docker client

-In this section, you will learn how to setup a Windows machine for building and testing the Docker Windows client.
+In this document, you will learn how to setup a Windows machine for building and testing the Docker Windows client.

 Things you will need: